Proyag/ParaDocs/README.md

 ## Required files
 For all language pairs:
 * classified-fasttext: Raw URLs and base64 encoded documents from ParaCrawl crawls that the corpora were extracted from.
+These can be downloaded from the "Language Classified Web Text from ParaCrawl" section on [this page](https://paracrawl.eu/moredata).
 Not everything was released here, so our process will be lossy.

 Per language pair:
 * TMX file: TMX files from official ParaCrawl releases.